linchpin/mesh/README.md

 # Mesh - Multiple Content Sections

-A page builder, simplified.
+A WordPress page builder, simplified.
 Get the most flexibility to display content by adding multiple content sections within Pages, Posts, or Custom Post Types.

 ## What is Mesh - Multiple Content Sections?